-- Install the Console on this server or on a server used to manage the farm.
-For details on installing the Console, refer to Installing Citrix Provisioning Server Software.
+- Install the Citrix Provisioning console component on this server or on a server used to manage the farm.
+For details on installing the console, refer to Installing Citrix Provisioning server software.

 - In the Configuration Wizard, select the option to join a farm that is already configured.
 Running the wizard starts the services.
 For details, refer to the instructions on how to join an existing farm in Configuration Wizard Tasks.

 Upgrading remaining Citrix Provisioning servers in the farm

 Complete the same procedure that was performed on the first server on each of the remaining servers in the farm.